4.3 Early Help Assessment Framework in Knowsley

 • Keep a reasonable consistency in their views.

-Any child below the age of 16yrs can give consent when they reach the necessary maturity and intelligence to understand fully the intervention proposed and the consequences of their decision.
+Any child below the age of 16 years can give consent when they reach the necessary maturity and intelligence to understand fully the intervention proposed and the consequences of their decision.
 However the Practitioner must consider the fact that intelligence and the ability to understand will vary greatly for every child, so the decision of 'Fraser Competency' must be carefully considered.
 If a child is deemed 'Fraser Competent' after receiving all appropriate information regarding the intervention, then the consent (or refusal to consent) is valid.

 Young people should also have a say in who will act as their Lead Practitioner.
 Provided they have the skills and knowledge, any Practitioner may be requested to act as a Lead Practitioner, meaning that those who specifically work with young people, such as a Youth Worker or a Connexions Personal Adviser, could take on this role.
 The young person should feel comfortable with the Practitioner and able to express their opinions, knowing that the Practitioner will work in partnership with them to ensure their needs are met.